 Area of Expertise/Research

-My latest research examines the poetry and history of the First World War, and I write weekly posts on "Behind Their Lines" (hosted on blogger), sharing my research on the lost voices of First World War poetry.
+My research examines the poetry and history of the First World War; I share this research in weekly posts on "Behind Their Lines," examining lost voices of First World War poetry.

 My research publications have focused on various ways in which language shapes identity, including studies of Pittsburghers' perceptions of the Pittsburgh dialect, white students' resistance to the study of multicultural literature, linguistic responses used in reacting to and coping with computer crashes, and the language of love that Starbucks Corporation uses to appeal to consumers in their advertising.